SONGTAOYANG/Final-Thesis-Report/README.md

 ## Data Privacy Notice

 Due to the sensitive nature of the sleep and clinical anesthesia data used in this project, the raw data files are not included in this repository.

+## File Anonymization

+All filenames in this project have been anonymized to protect subject privacy.
+The anonymization process ensures that no personally identifiable information can be derived from the filenames.